opendocsg/slw-judgments-backfill/2016_SGHC_131/report.md

 **_Whether the false statement was published maliciously_**

 232    Malice bears a similar meaning in the torts of malicious falsehood and defamation: Gary Chan Kok Yew and Lee Pey Woan, _The Law of Torts in Singapore_ (Academy Publishing, 2nd Ed, 2016) at para 14.002.
-As explained in _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie and another appeal_ [2012] 1 SLR 506 at [90], malice may be proven in two ways:
+As explained in _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie and another appeal_ <span class="citation">[2012] 1 SLR 506</span> at [90], malice may be proven in two ways:

  (a) The defendant’s knowledge of falsity, recklessness, or lack of belief in the defamatory statement; and